CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger terms users would say: 'generate tests', 'write unit tests', 'analyze test coverage', 'scaffold E2E tests', 'set up Playwright', 'configure Jest', 'implement testing patterns', 'improve test quality'.
-These are realistic phrases users would naturally use.
+Excellent coverage of natural trigger terms including 'generate tests', 'write unit tests', 'analyze test coverage', 'scaffold E2E tests', 'set up Playwright', 'configure Jest', 'implement testing patterns', and 'improve test quality'.
+Also includes technology-specific terms like MSW, Istanbul, LCOV, React Testing Library that users would naturally mention.

 3 / 3